tomduck/pandoc-eqnos/README.md

     meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.

+For html output:

+  * The `math` element and a hard-coded equation number/tag are wrapped in an "outer" `span` element;
+  * The equation number is wrapped in its own "inner" `span` and justified right;
+  * (Clever) references are hard-coded and linked to their target.

+Other formats:

+  * Numbers/tags are hard-coded into the equation itself;
-For all other formats the numbers/tags and clever references are hanr-coded into the output.
+  * (Clever) references are hard-coded into the output.

-Links are constructed for html and pdf output.

 Installation